 If the spaces aren’t much, you could make good use of them by adding about 10 to 20 good grass seeds per square inch.
 Do not add more than 20 to small spaces.
 If the patches are much larger, you of course need to apply much more than a few handfuls of healthy seeds across the surface.

 - PREMIUM QUALITY & FAST GROWING: #1 Best Seller.
-Consistent premium quality and a quick to...
+A premium quality and fast-growing grass...

-- UNIQUE MIX & TAILORED FOR UK CLIMATE: A unique and premium lawn seed mixture.
-Professional...
+- UNIQUE MIX & TAILORED FOR UK CLIMATE: A unique and professional grade lawn seed mix, that...